Delivery Route Planners Can Work Wonders for Your Fleet

 Does Google Maps have a route planner?

 Yes, it does and is used for planning routes between A and B, the most basic of functionality.
-In recent years they have added the ability to add additional stops to a route, which the algorithm will recalculate to accommodate.
-While they have a powerful database of routes and markers, the bare-bones version of Google Maps is not efficient for use by logistic companies with more than one truck.
+In recent years, they have added the ability to add additional stops to a route, which the algorithm will recalculate to accommodate drive time and traffic.
+While they have a powerful database of routes and markers, the bare-bones version of Google Maps is not efficient for use by logistics companies with more than one truck.

 What's the best route planner app?

 In conclusion, a delivery route planner will help you plan your routes; however, even a good one will not be sufficient to improve your delivery process fully from the loading dock to your customer's door.
 Nonetheless, there are more advanced tools out there that will help you optimize your entire process.
-Stay tuned to learn about those solutions in future posts.
+Contact us today to see DispatchTrack's route optimizer in action.

 DispatchTrack is a leading provider of SaaS solutions that enable end-to-end optimization of operations and customer experiences in last-mile delivery.
 The company's platform includes modular tools for self-scheduling, route optimization, customer communication, real-time tracking and ETA, proof of delivery, and delivery network intelligence and analytics.
 With customers across North America, Europe, South America, and Asia, DispatchTrack is used by thousands of businesses of all sizes, and many multi-billion-dollar enterprises across a wide range of industries including furniture, appliances, building supplies, food, and beverage.
 More than 60 million scheduled delivery experiences are powered by DispatchTrack each year.
 For more information, visit www.dispatchtrack.comKeep reading: Last mile optimization top tips →